Protocol Switching

 Lock at construction time

-To skip auto-negotiation entirely, set the protocol when you build the session.
-Refresh() then always lands on that protocol.
+To skip auto-negotiation entirely, set the protocol when the session is built.
+Every Refresh() then lands on that protocol.

 s := httpcloak.NewSession("chrome-latest", httpcloak.WithSwitchProtocol("h2"))